Creating a Sector Ecosystem

 Step 4

-If you'd like to narrow your search further, try adding in Keywords.
+If you'd like to narrow or expand your search further, try adding in Keywords.

 Click in the Keywords box and type a free text word or phrase, then hit enter.
 Ecosystems will search for nonprofits with the keyword in their name or mission statement.

 If you want to search for multiple terms together, try using a "+" to add them as a single keyword.
-For example, adding in "youth" and "theater" will search for nonprofits with either "youth" OR "theater" as a keyword.
-If I instead search for "youth + theater", I'll get nonprofits with BOTH words in their name or mission statement, which will refine my ecosystem.
+For example, adding in "youth" and "advocacy" will search for nonprofits with either "youth" OR "advocacy" as a keyword.
+If you instead search for "youth + advocacy", you'll get nonprofits with BOTH words in their name or mission statement, which will refine the ecosystem.

 Step 5